During my eight-year career as a personal trainer, I’ve seen many teens taking testosterone supplements.

 The boosters have something in common with steroids: some similar benefits, like increased muscle mass and decreased body fat.
 And they can also cause some similar side effects.

-While most people know that steroids aren’t healthy, they’re usually not aware that supplements can do almost identical damage to a young person’s body.
+While most people know that steroids aren’t healthy, they’re usually not aware that testosterone supplementation can do almost identical damage to a young person’s body.

 Instead of trying to lose weight and build muscles with boosters, teenagers should take a healthier route.

 Proper nutrition and regular workouts are good starting points.
-Make an exercise schedule and a meal plan.
+Make your teen an exercise schedule and a meal plan.
 Stick to them for a month, and we guarantee you’ll be surprised by the results.

 About The Author